mid-lab-kaist/mid-lab-kaist.github.io/projects/tag_radar/index.md

 ![](<img/tag_radar_phone.jpg>)

-TagRadar will be shown off at UbiCompt 2015 in Osaka, Japan.
+TagRadar will be shown off at UbiComp 2015 in Osaka, Japan.